 Megan Peyton, VP of Board Development

 As an attorney in Clark County for the last 12 years, I have seen the effects of domestic violence, mental health, and addiction on many of our most vulnerable community members.
 The role that members of YWCA take on to assist those community members as they navigate the justice system and try to rebuild their lives is extremely important.
 To empower those who are struggling requires time, commitment and an open mind to other people’s experiences.
 I am excited to support the YWCA as a board member as they continue to meet their goal of promoting peace, justice, freedom and dignity for all.

 I joined the Board in April 2017 after briefly serving on the Public Policy Committee.
-I was raised with the understanding that all people are created equal and deserve the same respect, rights, and freedoms, and vowed that I would teach my children the same.
-It is also one of my personal core values to give back to the community in which I live, and to model a life of service and compassion for my children.
+I was raised and vowed that I would teach my children that all people are created equal and deserve the same respect, rights, and freedoms.
+It is also one of my personal core values to give back to the community in which I live and to model a life of service and compassion for my children.
 The mission and work of YWCA spoke to my heart as a way to promote the values I care about as well as a way to contribute to my community.
 I hope to be an integral part of ensuring the continuation of the outstanding work that YWCA does and supporting staff to be able to do so.